vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:b90db25f34
 ## Simple filtering of numeric values

-Remember, the `WHERE` clause can be be used to filter numeric records, such as years or ages.
+As you learned in the previous exercise, the `WHERE` clause can be be used to filter numeric records, such as years or ages.

 For example, the following query selects all details for films with a budget over ten thousand dollars: